Sucerquia/ASE-PLUMED_tutorial/MD.md

 coordinates are imported from [`isomerLJ.xyz`](https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files/isomer.xyz).
-As you can see in Figure 2, the system remains around that state and it does not jump to the other isomers.
-This means that we do not obtain a complete sampling of the possible configurations of the system.
+As you can see in Figure 2, the system remains around that state and it does not jump to the other isomers, thereby not fully sampling all possible configurations of the system.
 It is therefore necessary  to use an enhanced sampling method.
 In this tutorial, we implement Well-Tempered Metadynamics.